Guests of Honor

 She is based in Detroit USA, along with her husband, artist Rick Lieder, and Dash the cat.

-JOSH MALERMAN is the author of the books Bird Box, A House at the Bottom of a Lake, Black Mad Wheel, Goblin, and Unbury Carol.
+JOSH MALERMAN is the author of the books Bird Box, A House at the Bottom of a Lake, Black Mad Wheel, Goblin, Unbury Carol, and Inspection.
+The Netflix adaptation of Bird Box has been a smash hit.
 He’s also the singer/songwriter of the High Strung, whose song “The Luck You Got” can be heard as the theme song to the hit Showtime show “Shameless.”
 He lives in Michigan with Allison Laakko.

 ROBERT R. McCAMMON – In the 1980s, as horror exploded in popularity and books featuring glowing eyes and demonic children crammed supermarket paperback racks, critics and fans alike often talked about the genre’s three primary practitioners: Stephen King, Peter Straub, and Robert McCammon.
 A one-time journalist who grew up in the south during the era of civil rights activism, McCammon produced a string of popular novels beginning with Baal in 1978; he explored ancient cults next with Bethany’s Sin (1980), vampires with They Thirst (1981), the legacy of Poe’s most famous family with Usher’s Passing (1984), a post-apocalyptic world in Swan Song, and werewolves in The Wolf’s Hour (1989).
 He took horror seriously enough that in 1985 he co-founded (with Joe and Karen Lansdale) the Horror Writers of America (later the Horror Writers Association), and he was one of the first recipients of the organization’s Bram Stoker Award (he won both the first short fiction award for his story “The Deep End” and the first novel trophy for Swan Song; later, he edited HWA’s first anthology, Under the Fang.
 In 1991, he released what many consider his best book—the coming-of-age tale A Boy’s Life.
 He is a recipient of HWA’s Lifetime Achievement Award, and his forthcoming releases include The Listener and He’ll Come Knocking at Your Door.